 Weaning off the pacifier without going cold turkey.

-We did it.
+Intro – We did it.
 I’m still cuddled up in bed with her but she is asleep without her pacifier.
 She was and I know will continue to be my hardest one over the next few days but we made it through bedtime number 1.
-We have officially weaned 3 children from their pacifiers.

 Online conflicting information ranges from “expert” to “expert” and parent opinion abounds.
 However, when you are facing the reality of a new baby with a toddler running around all that information feels useless as most parents face the transition dealing only with one child at a time instead of 2 or possibly even 3!